This post will show you the best shower niche height as well as the best shower niche placement horizontally on the shower wall.

 This is because some people might be more focussed on accessibility while others are focussed more on aesthetics.
 I always recommend that all the practical issues should be considered first before aesthetics are considered.

-For example, if you have a tub / shower installation and someone will be bathing regularly, you might consider installing your niche low enough to allow them easy access while bathing (see standard shower niche heights above).
+For example, if you have a bathtub / shower installation and someone in your home is bathing regularly, you might consider installing your niche at an appropriate bathtub niche height for easier access while bathing (see Standard Shower Niche Height from Floor – section above).

 Another important consideration is whether children will be using the shower.
 If so, you might want to find the “happy medium” between an ideal adult height and a height suitable to your children.